 EDPA 8900 Dissertation advisement in education policy

 Individual advisement on the doctoral dissertation.
-Students register for this in the first semester after their dissertation proposal has been approved and continue registering in this (or in another course, with sponsor approval) until the dissertation is completed.
 Requires ongoing consultation between the student and dissertation sponsor.
 The fee equals three points at the current tuition rate for each term.
 Permission required from individual faculty.